-The Brazilian team known as LOUD knocked down Europe’s G2 Esports to the lower bracket after sweeping them 2-0, now they will be facing the North American squad Optic Gaming, who took down Korea’s DRX after 3 very close games.
+The Brazilian team known as LOUD knocked down Europe’s G2 Esports to the lower bracket of VCT Masters after sweeping them 2-0, now they will be facing the North American squad Optic Gaming, who took down Korea’s DRX after 3 very close games.
 These two teams will face each other on April 22, and whoever wins will advance into the grand finals of the Stage 1 Masters at Reykjavík.

 If LOUD manages to win against Optic Gaming, it will be the very first time that we see a Brazilian team reach the grand finals in a Valorant international event, making this a very interesting storyline where Brazil might start to finally place themselves on the map just like they’ve done in other esports like Counter Strike.

 In the first round of the lower bracket, Optic Gaming took down their fellow North American team, The Guard, and that was quite unexpected considering that the last time these two teams met in the NA Challengers, The Guard beat Optic convincingly in a best-of-5 series.

 After that, Optic had to face Korea’s best team, DRX, but it wasn’t as easy as some people might have expected.
 DRX won the first map and it wasn’t even close, then Optic Gaming came up on top in the next two maps, Icebox and Split, but unlike the first one, those weren’t one-sided at all.

 On the other side of the bracket, LOUD had to face Team Liquid in the first round, and they played three maps in a back-and-forth series, in which Team Liquid completely stomped LOUD in map 2.
 This might have been a surprise because Team Liquid came in as the 4th best team in Europe after they were invited to this tournament because Europe’s strongest team, FunPlus Phoenix, was unable to attend due to travel restrictions in Ukraine and Russia.